 The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Academy Trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by the Government Actuary on the basis of quinquennial valuations using a prospective benefit method.
+The contributions are determined by the Government Actuary on the basis of triennial valuations using a Unit Credit method.
 As stated in Note 27, the TPS is a multi employer scheme and the Academy Trust is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
 The TPS is therefore treated as a defined contribution scheme and the contributions recognised as they are paid each year.

-The LGPS is a funded scheme and the assets are held separately from those of the Academy Trust in separate trustee administered funds.
-Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
+The LGPS is a funded multi-employer scheme and the assets are held separately from those of the academy trust in separate trustee administered funds.
+Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit credit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
 The actuarial valuations are obtained at least triennially and are updated at each balance sheet date.
-The amounts charged to operating surplus are the current service costs and gains and losses on settlements and curtailments.
-They are included as part of staff costs.
-Past service costs are recognised immediately in the Statement of Financial Activities if the benefits have vested.
-If the benefits have not vested immediately, the costs are recognised over the period until vesting occurs.
-The expected return on assets and the interest cost are shown as a net finance amount of other finance costs or credits adjacent to interest.
-Actuarial gains and losses are recognised immediately in other gains and losses.
+The amounts charged to operating surplus are the current service costs and the costs of scheme introductions, benefit changes, settlements and curtailments.
+They are included as part of staff costs as incurred.
+Net interest on the net defined benefit liability/asset is also recognised in the Statement of Financial Activities and comprises the interest cost on the defined benefit obligation and interest income on the scheme assets, calculated by multiplying the fair value of the scheme assets at the beginning of the period by the rate used to discount the benefit obligations.
+The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised in other recognised gains and losses.